On this page:

+- DocuSign is a company that provides electronic signature technology for signing of contracts and documents.
 IS&T has recently completed licensing DocuSign for Business service for use by MIT faculty, staff, students and affiliates.

-DocuSign, users will be able to send, sign, track and store documents.
+- DocuSign, users will be able to send, sign, track and store documents.
 All documents will be stored in DocuSign's cloud to track and provide an audit trail of signatures.

-DocuSign supports many document types such as Microsoft Word, Excel and PDF.
+- DocuSign supports many document types such as Microsoft Word, Excel and PDF.
 Also, DocuSign can integrate with tools and business systems such as Dropbox, Google Drive, OneDrive and Salesforce.

 - Drag-and-drop file upload

 - A diagram for better visualization of signing order (when there is more than one recipient)

 - The New DocuSign Admin includes capabilities for administrators such as audit logs

 - Use Supplemental Documents to provide additional information to recipients, which does not require a signature.
 Examples are legal disclosures or terms and conditions.
 To learn more about Supplemental Documents, please see Send Supplemental Documents.

 - Auto-tagging, add fields in a template automatically with AutoPlace.
 For more information, see Add Fields Automatically with AutoPlace

 - New account home page will give users easier access to key features and actions for the MIT DocuSign account.
 The new home page will not impact DocuSign functionality.